 Yet, many graduates from a number of schools around the country have told me they were disappointed in what they did not learn and thought they should have.
 They knew enough to know there was something missing from their education.
 They just did not know what it was.

 To be fair, many of the students of the school I attended WERE able to give a VERY good, standard, relaxation massage only after five weeks of school.
 But at the end of the program (about 7 months), many of my fellow students admitted to me in private that when it came to the therapeutic side of the work and developing reliable strategies, they really had no really good idea of what they were doing nor why.

 Delivering a basic massage stroke is one thing.
 Just “doing the routines” can produce certain limited results in some situations.
-But truly DEEP understanding of how the body functions, and how massage & bodywork work, is a much higher level of thinking, feeling and being.
+But a truly DEEP understanding of how the body functions, and how massage & bodywork work, is a much higher level of thinking, feeling, and being.

 The main thing going to that school did for ME was validate that what I was teaching in massage schools beginning in 1989, and KCW adapted for his schools in 1993, is just as necessary and valid today as it was back then.